matttanaka/omakase/README.md

 - Generate single random recipe based on main ingredient search
 - View ingredients list, directions, and macronutrient information for each recipe
 - Ask for another recipe suggestion with same main ingredient if not satisfied with current recipe
+- Return to main page to initiate new recipe search based on a different main ingredient

 ![image](/screenshots/omakasedemo.gif)